 The Human Reference Atlas WG meets on the first Wednesday of each month at 11:00AM-12:00PM EST. The WG Chair is Katie Börner and the Project Manager is Nancy Ruschman.

-The Junior Investigator Working Group promotes engagement of junior investigators in SenNet and provides opportunities to further their scientific and career development.
-Junior investigators include students, postdoctoral fellows, and early career researchers and faculty.
+The Early Career Investigator Working Group promotes engagement of early career investigators in SenNet and provides opportunities to further their scientific and career development.
+Early career investigators include students, postdoctoral fellows, and junior researchers and faculty.

 Projects include: